ddterm/gnome-shell-extension-ddterm/docs/Test.md

     tox [--sitepackages] -e pytest -- --help

-## Report
+## Reports

-Test report is created as `report.html` in the `test` directory.
+Test report is created as `report.html` in the `tests` directory.

-You could also request a report in JUnit format by adding `--junitxml=filename` option.
+You can also request a report in JUnit format by adding `--junitxml=filename` option.

 ## What is being tested